smirarab/pasta/README.md

    * Number of iterations: the simplest option that can be used to set the number of iterations is `--iter-limit`.
-    You can also set a time limit using `--time-limit`, in which case, PASTA runs until the time limit is reached, and then continues to run until the current iteration is finished, and then stops.
+    You can also set a time limit using `--time-limit`, in which case, PASTA runs until the time limit is reached, then continues to run until the current iteration is finished, and then stops.
     If both values are set, PASTA stops after the first limit is reached.
     The remaining options for setting iteration limits are legacies of SATe and are not recommended.